rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####But, is it real?

 Many blood samples were collected longitudinally for the same patient, allowing us to record time-series for each measured infection.
-Sustained, high abundance in the time-series data provided an early indication that the measurments may correlated with infections within the body.
+Sustained, high abundance in the time-series data provided an early indication that the measurements may correlated with infections within the body.
 By overlaying independent clinical data, we often observed a sustained signal in blood prior to clinical detection of the specified pathogen (below left).
-We also could validate our measurments using indepdent clinical tests performed on the same patients (clinical correlations on HHV-5, below right).
+We also could validate our measurements using independent clinical tests performed on the same patients (clinical correlations on HHV-5, below right).

 <div class="imgcap">
 <img src="/assets/Infectome_3.jpg" width="70%">